In this article:

 The Right to Rectification

-The GDPR allows data subjects to have their data corrected when it is wrong.
+The UK GDPR allows data subjects to have their data corrected when it is wrong.
 This

-Only allowing authorised users to use the system
+Only allowing authorised users to access the system

 the necessary information required is sent to the patient